AdobeDocs/workfront.en/help/quicksilver/maestro/records/share-records.md

 >
 >For information, see [Adobe Maestro overview](../maestro-overview.md).

-You can share records in Adobe Maestro with others to collaborate with other users.
-The link opens the record's Details page.
+To collaborate with other users, you can share records with others.

 You can share a Maestro record in the following ways:

 * Copy the link of the Details page of a record from your browser when the page is open.

 * Copy a link to the record's Details page when viewing records in the record type's table view.

 This article describes how you can copy a link to a record's Details page from the table view of a record type.